dokku/dokku-postgres/README.md

 flags:

-- `-c|--config-options "--args --go=here"`: extra arguments to pass to the container create command (default: `None`)
+- `-c|--config-options <string>`: extra arguments to pass to the container create command
-- `-C|--custom-env "USER=alpha;HOST=beta"`: semi-colon delimited environment variables to start the service with
+- `-C|--custom-env <string>`: semi-colon delimited environment variables to start the service with
-- `-i|--image IMAGE`: the image name to start the service with
-- `-I|--image-version IMAGE_VERSION`: the image version to start the service with
+- `-N|--initial-network <string>`: the initial network to attach the service to
-- `-m|--memory MEMORY`: container memory limit in megabytes (default: unlimited)
+- `-m|--memory <int>`: container memory limit in megabytes (default: unlimited)
-- `-N|--initial-network INITIAL_NETWORK`: the initial network to attach the service to
-- `-p|--password PASSWORD`: override the user-level service password
+- `-p|--password <string>`: override the user-level service password
-- `-P|--post-create-network NETWORKS`: a comma-separated list of networks to attach the service container to after service creation
+- `-P|--post-create-network <strings>`: a comma-separated list of networks to attach the service container to after service creation
-- `-r|--root-password PASSWORD`: override the root-level service password
-- `-S|--post-start-network NETWORKS`: a comma-separated list of networks to attach the service container to after service start
+- `-S|--post-start-network <strings>`: a comma-separated list of networks to attach the service container to after service start
+- `-r|--root-password <string>`: override the root-level service password
-- `-s|--shm-size SHM_SIZE`: override shared memory size for postgres docker container
+- `-s|--shm-size <string>`: override shared memory size for the service docker container

 You can clone an existing service to a new one: